angrykoala/wendigo/README.md

 await browser.open("static/index.html");
 ```

 **close()**
-Close the opened page in the browser.
+Close the browser, it should be called after finishing using the browser.
+Avoid creating a new browser before closing the previous one if possible.
+Having multiple open browsers will cause performance degradation in your tests.

 ```js
 await browser.close();